South African Airways Flight 295: Accident

-Flight 295 took off at 14:23 UTC (22:23 local time) on 27 November 1987 from Taipei Chiang Kai Shek International Airport, on a flight to Johannesburg via Mauritius.
+Flight 295 took off at 14:23 UTC (22:23 local time) on 27 November 1987 from Taipei Chiang Kai Shek International Airport on a flight to Johannesburg via Mauritius.

 Thirty-four minutes after departure, the crew contacted Hong Kong air traffic control to obtain clearance from waypoint ELATO (22°19′N 117°30′E) to ISBAN.
 A position report was made over ELATO at 15:03:25, followed by waypoints SUNEK at 15:53:52, ADMARK at 16:09:54 and SUKAR (12°22′N 110°54′E) at 16:34:47.
 The aircraft made a routine report to the SAA base at Johannesburg at 15:55:18.

-At some point during the flight, believed to be during the beginning of its landing approach to Mauritius, a fire developed in the cargo section on the main deck which was probably not extinguished before impact.
-The 'smoke evacuation' checklist calls for the aircraft to be depressurised, and for two of the cabin doors to be opened.
-No evidence exists that the checklist was followed or that the doors were opened.
-A crew member might have gone into the cargo hold to try to fight the fire.
-A charred fire extinguisher was later recovered from the wreckage on which investigators found molten metal.
+At some point during the flight, believed to be during the beginning of its landing approach to Mauritius, a fire started in the cargo section on the main deck which was probably not extinguished before impact.
+The 'smoke evacuation' checklist calls for the aircraft to be depressurized, and for two of the cabin doors to be opened.
+No direct evidence exists that the checklist was followed or that the doors were opened; however, Air Traffic Control communications and the cockpit voice recording suggest either one or both actions may have taken place.
+A crew member may have also gone into the cargo hold to try to fight the fire.
+A charred fire extinguisher was later recovered from the wreckage on which investigators found molten metal and melted cargo netting.

 The following communication was recorded with Mauritius air traffic control, located at Plaisance Airport near Port Louis:

 The fire began to destroy the aircraft's important electrical systems, resulting in loss of communication and control of the aircraft.
-At exactly 00:07 UTC (4:07 local time), the aircraft broke apart in mid-air, the tail section breaking off first, due to the fire beginning to burn the structure of the aircraft, and crashed into the Indian Ocean, about 134 nmi from the airport.
+At exactly 00:07 UTC (4:07 local time), the aircraft broke apart mid-air, the tail section breaking off first when the fire began to burn the structure of the aircraft, and crashed into the Indian Ocean, about 134 nmi from the airport.
 Other theories given for the ultimate demise of the aircraft were that the flight crew eventually became incapacitated by the smoke and fire or extensive damage to the 747's control systems rendered the plane uncontrollable before it hit the ocean.

 After communication with Flight 295 was lost for thirty-six minutes, at 00:44 (04:44 local time), air traffic control at Plaisance Airport formally declared an emergency.